haiwen/seafile-user-manual/en/syncing_client/install_linux_client.md

 ```

+If apt-get reports following error: "The following signatures couldn't be verified because the public key is not available", please update the key for seafile repository.

 Then add the repo to your apt source list, using the line corresponding to your Debian/Ubuntu version :

 ```